cryptoadvance/specter-desktop/docs/faq.md

 # TROUBLESHOOT

+## The AppImage is not starting on Debian 10
+This is a known issue.
+See [here](https://github.com/cryptoadvance/specter-desktop/issues/769).
+A questionable workaround might be to start with `--no-sandbox`.
+The security-implications are beyond this FAQ.
+Please check the issues for more information.

 ## I have issues connecting my Hardware-Wallet via USB?!

 * Make sure to not use the Safari-Browser.
 Chrome is the best option, firefox should work, too.